 1. Why the name Ekklesia?
 The Greek word Ekklesia is the word for “assembly,” or “church,” in the New Testament.
 Since Ekklesia is a church-based seminary we chose this name to convey that important aspect of the seminary.

 2. Why a seminary such as Ekklesia Seminary?
 Ekklesia Seminary was birthed out of the desire for theological education to be reconnected to the local church.
-Along with connecting the seminary to the local church, Ekklesia seeks to provide greater accessibility for those not able to obtain such theological education, including implementing free worldwide theological training.
+Along with connecting the seminary to the local church, Ekklesia seeks to provide greater accessibility for those not able to obtain such theological education.

 3. What does it mean to be “church-based?”
 First, it means that a local church, Redeeming Grace Church, in Milton, Florida, gives oversight to the seminary.
 Second, it means academic training should take place in the context of local church ministry.
-Third, mentoring relationships with local church leaders can provide for an edifying training experience.
+We encourage a close relationship between local church leaders and students taking courses.

 Degrees and Auditing

 4. What are the degrees that Ekklesia Seminary offers?
-Ekklesia Seminary currently offers two degrees: the Master of Divinity degree (M.Div.) and the Master of Arts Degree (M.A.).
+Ekklesia Seminary currently offers two degrees: the Master of Divinity degree (M.Div.) and the Master of Theological Studies Degree (M.T.S.).
 The M.Div. is primarily designed for those wishing to be an elder, full or part-time pastor, missionary, or other such leadership position.
-This consists of completing 96 credit hours of courses and fulfilling the requirements set forth by the seminary.
-The M.A. degree is normally for Christian men who do not aspire to an elder equivalent position but who do desire further theological training.
-This consists of completing 50 credit hours and fulfilling the requirements set forth by the seminary.
-We are exploring Bachelor and Associate Degree options.
+This consists of completing 90 credit hours of courses and fulfilling the requirements set forth by the seminary.
+The M.T.S. degree is normally for Christian men who do not aspire to an elder equivalent position but who do desire further theological training.
+This consists of completing 45 credit hours and fulfilling the requirements set forth by the seminary.

 5. Can I take courses without signing up for the entire program?
 Yes, individual courses may be taken for credit without having to complete the entire degree program.